SAHorowitz/MSFS2020-PilotPathRecorder/README-kmlcam.md

 ## Extras

+Two extra buttons appearing to the right of the Network Link URL can be used to customize the "Live Camera", as follows:

+- Use the `Edit` button to customize the templates used to build the "Network Link" or the "Camera" KML documents.

-- A `Link` button to the right of the "Live Camera Network Link" can be used to install the Network Link directly into Google Earth (presuming it's installed and is the handler for `.kml` files).
-As of this writing, only the default configuration illustrated above (i.e., refresh the view immediately "after camera stops", with "Fly to View" selected) is supported.
+- Use `Link` to install the Network Link directly into Google Earth (presuming it's installed and is the handler for `.kml` files), which will be launched if not currently running.

-- You can use the `Edit` button to the right of the "Live Camera Network Link" to modify or replace the "KML" document that is returned to Google Earth each time it queries for the updated position.

 - _See the [KML Reference](https://developers.google.com/kml/documentation/kmlreference) for details_

 ### Examples

-Instead of returning KML to Google Earth to reflect the current "Camera View", for example, you could use the following KML to display your airplane as a moving icon, as viewed from a distance:
+Instead of showing the view from the simulated airplane's cockpit, for example, you could use the following "Camera Template" to display your airplane as a moving icon, as viewed from above:

 ```
 <?xml version='1.0' encoding='UTF-8'?>